Fali28/alx-low_level_programming/0x00-hello_world/README.md

-A script that runs a C file through the preprocessor and save the result into another file,the C file name will be saved in the variable  and the output should be saved in the file c
+script that compiles a C file but does not link